-- 1. Fixed systems with a unitary construction that are typically mounted to the bed of a vertical machining centre or small high-speed machine - 2.
-Separate systems with transmitter and receivers mounted on brackets on either side of the working volume of the machine, which are often used on horizontal machining centres with pallet changers
+- 1. fixed systems with a unitary construction that are typically mounted to the bed of a vertical machining centre or small high-speed machine - 2. separate systems with transmitter and receivers mounted on brackets on either side of the working volume of the machine, which are often used on horizontal machining centres with pallet changers

 Fixed systems have the advantages of rapid installation and lower system costs, but the disadvantage of encroaching on the machine's operating volume.
 The important design objective here is therefore to minimise the footprint that the unit occupies, whilst maximising the size of tools that can be measured.
-Renishaw's NC4 tool setter features MicroHole[TM] protection and therefore has no requirement for additional shutter modules, resulting in a smaller footprint and a longer measuring range than competing conventional systems.
+Renishaw's NC2 and NC3 models feature MicroHole[TM] protection and therefore do not need